h0tw1r3/valheim-webmap/README.md

 This server side mod creates a web based map that shows live players and allows shared exploration.
 After port forwarding the correct port, you can share `http://your_ip:port` to anyone else and they can see the map too. **Clients do not need to have any mods installed!**

-For players to show up on the map, they must set `visible to other players` in the in-game map screen.
+For players to show up on the map, they must set **visible to other players** in the in-game map screen.
+Press `m` to bring up the map settings.

 This has only been tested on a Valheim dedicated server.
 I'm not sure this will work with the built in server inclued with the base game.